dougbeasley/dougbeasley.github.io/resume.md

 ## Work Experience & Accomplishments

-### Vice President Engineering at Causecast
+#### Vice President of Engineering at Causecast
 ###### Burbank, CA [April 2014 - Present]

 - Authored the Donation Engine with Groovy and Grails to support payment processing and funds disbursement
-- Developed a functional donation receipt processing services with Akka and Scala, tested to 100 cluster compute nodes.
+- Developed a functional donation receipt processing service with Akka and Scala, tested scalability to 100 cluster nodes.
 - Developed a hybrid sprint planning model to accommodate lean product specifications
 - Instituted a formal code review process
 - Member of the Product Council, involved in the road map and product planning
 - Supported the Client Impact Platform with PHP and the Symfony2 framework

-### Software Engineer/Co-Founder at Nestivity
+#### Software Engineer/Co-Founder at Nestivity
 ###### Los Angeles, CA [March 2013 – April 2014]

 - Co-Creator of the Nestivity product platform.
-- Customer facing web application
 - Utilizes the OAuth1 standard for pure social (Twitter) authentication
 - MongoDB persistence with Spring Data
 - Hazelcast for caching and inter-node communication